-Pop the lid back on your crockpot and cook the soap on low for an hour to two hours.
-Every fifteen to thirty minutes, stir your soap with a spatula so that the soap on the bottom doesn’t burn.
-(Meaning check your soap after the first thirty minutes and every fifteen to thirty minutes thereafter, keep an eye on it!
+Pop the lid back on your crockpot and cook the soap on low.
+Every fifteen minutes, stir your soap with a spatula so that the soap on the bottom doesn’t burn.
+(Meaning check your soap after the first fifteen minutes and every fifteen to thirty minutes thereafter, keep an eye on it!
 Different crockpots heat differently, and you could overcook the soap!)

 WRAP IT UP: After your soap has cooked and gone through all of the above stages, turn your crockpot to the warm setting (if it has one!)
 Give the soap a few minutes to rest and cool down, stirring it helps!

-(In my crockpot, I cooked this soap for about an hour and a half.
+(In my crockpot, I cooked this soap for about an hour.
 After lots of others soapmakers have tried it, we’ve discovered that different crockpots are heating the soap differently – your crockpot may run much hotter than mine!
-What’s important is that the soap has gone through the identifiable phases and has gotten a jumpstart on saponification.)
+It’s not harmful to “undercook” the soap, the initial heat will jumpstart saponification.)

 Once the shaving soap is below 180° F (82° C), you’re ready to mix in your additives and pour.
 It’s important to be prepared.
 Once your temperature starts dropping, it will continue to drop dramatically.
 If you wait too long, the soap will start to harden and will make it difficult to pour.
 Be prepared, move quickly (and steadily – the soap may not be caustic anymore but it’s still hot!)

-Stir in all of your additives: you can add your oil phase and water phase additives separately or altogether.
+Stir in all of your additives: you can add your oil phase and water phase additives separately or all together.
 Personally, I like to add the water phase additives first, as the sodium lactate helps loosen up the soap a little bit more.
-Using a stickblender will help incorporate the additives quickly!
+Using a stick blender will help incorporate the additives quickly!

 If you are reading this before whipping up this soap, a common mistake has been adding the additives (sodium lactate, extra oil, vitamin e, essential oils, silk, etc.) before or during the cook.
 They should be reserved for AFTER the cook as they will help loosen the soap back up!